 Venue: Pākanae Marae, South Hokianga

-Start: Thursday 1 March, 2pm.
+Start: Thursday 25 March midday.
 Meet at Rawene Hospital.

 Students will be expected to have read at least some of the essential readings for the relevant sessions prior to attending the residential workshop.

-Students are expected to bring a short scenario to present verbally to the group (5 minutes), illustrating how communication has (or may have) enhanced or impeded the care of the patient.
+Students are expected to bring a short scenario to present verbally to the group (5 minutes), showing either:

-Accommodation and catering are kindly provided by the marae during the workshop.
+Accommodation and catering are kindly provided by the marae, on the marae during the workshop.
 Students are required to contribute to the costs.
 Accomodation before or after the residential (if required) is to be arranged by the individual students.

 Note that it may take most of a day to travel to and from Rawene, Hokianga.
 Although it is the students’ responsibility to arrange transport, there is an opportunity to co-ordinate transport options during the videoconference and through Moodle.